davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.sched/index.md

 [click] elapsed=300.089 s  jitter=0.089 ms
 ```

-Let’s see how the system behaves with 20 CPU hogs running concurrently.
-On the third-from-last click, the jitter spikes, meaning this click woke up later than expected and the output hit the screen late.
-That’s scheduler latency under load, and it’s exactly the kind of small delay a human notices as a brief stutter.
-To the human, you might be slightly annoyed if it's a one-off, but if it occurs more frequently or if the delay is longer, then user experience might really take a toll.
+Let’s see how the system behaves with 20 CPU hogs running concurrently on the same CPU.
+It's pretty amazing how responsive the interactive process is!
+But on the third-from-last click, the jitter spikes, meaning this "click" responded later than expected and the output hit the screen with a noticeable delay (appears like a stutter to us).
+To the human, you might be slightly annoyed if it's a one-off, but if it occurs more frequently and/or if the delay is longer, then user-experience might really take a hit!
+Because scheduling is non-deterministic, you may or may not observe jitters like this after 20 hogs.
+If that's the case, you might try increasing your hog count.
 ```bash
 $ taskset -c 7 ./sched_test 20 4
 [click] elapsed=300.071 s  jitter=0.071 ms